ksaito-hiu/idsrv/README.md

 # idsrv

-A WebID-OIDC authentication server just for Hokkaido Information University.
+A WebID-OIDC authentication server appropriating google accounts for authentication.

 It's in the testing phase now.